Quansight/Quansight-website/apps/labs/posts/scipy-array-api.md

 The great thing is that whenever a provider library complies with the standard, it will work with our converted submodules, without SciPy even needing to know that it exists!

-## Looking to the Future
+## Looking to the future

 I have opened [the first PR for `scipy.linalg`](https://github.com/scipy/scipy/pull/19260) which covers the functions which are part of
 [the `linalg` standard extension module](https://data-apis.org/array-api/latest/extensions/linear_algebra_functions.html).
 In the short term, we hope to see PRs covering the rest of the submodules and continued refinement of our testing infrastructure.
-Looking further ahead, once all libraries which we want to support comply with the standard, we can drop `array-api-compat`.
+Looking further ahead for SciPy, once all libraries which we want to support comply with the standard, we can drop `array-api-compat` and get the namespaces directly from the input arrays (via the `__array_namespace__` attribute).

 As mentioned above, a general dispatching mechanism will hopefully materialise down the line to allow full support for all functions which use compiled code.
 Still, even without it, a great deal of interoperability